-Slade left out of England squad for autumn games
+Slade left out of England squad for autumn Tests

 "The autumn internationals will be like a mini Rugby World Cup for us, starting with two tough games against Argentina and Japan which mirrors our Pool fixtures at next year's tournament.

-"Then we'll have knock out type games against New Zealand and South Africa - all four games will be great tests for us."
+"Then we'll have knock-out type games against New Zealand and South Africa - all four games will be great tests for us."